jess-bennett/recycling-hive/README.md

 I chose fairly typical colours for a site revolving around recycling and the environment, based on a recycling image that I particularly liked from [here](https://blog.ferrovial.com/en/2016/11/recycling-began-when-greeks-discovered-landfills/)

 The highlighted row is the main colour used throughout, with buttons and flash messages using varying shades of the same colour.
-Font colour was an off-black and in the vast majority of cases, was placed over an off-whie background for improved readibility.
+Font colour was an off-black (#333) and in the vast majority of cases, was placed over an off-white (#fafafa) background for improved readibility.

 ![Site Colours](/wireframes/site-colours.jpg)